Evelyna Liang Yee Woo

-Moreover, as an artist, Evelyna also created many works of art and esd invited to participate in some exhibitions among the Hong Kong and Asia, for instance, in 2002 the "Bandages for You: An Art Project" exhibited at the Gwangju Biennale in South Korea and Hong Kong Arts Centre.
+Moreover, as an artist, Evelyna also created many works of art and was invited to participate in some exhibitions among the Hong Kong and Asia, for instance, in 2002 the "Bandages for You: An Art Project" exhibited at the Gwangju Biennale in South Korea and Hong Kong Arts Centre.
 And the To copy or to steal, or is it merely artwork?
 (Oil on canvas, Installation) was selected into the Hong Kong Contemporary Art Biennial Awards 2009.